(Required experience has been modified; candidates who have already applied will be considered and need not reapply)

 - University degree in modern languages, translation and/or law;

-- at least eight years’ experience as a translator and two years’ experience as a reviser in an international organization or national institution;
+- at least eight years’ experience as a translator and sufficient experience of revision, preferably in an international organization or national institution;

 - English mother tongue; thorough command of French;